 Planning for healthcare costs isn’t easy.
-Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that will be implemented in 2014 could help you reduce and manage your expenses.
+Fortunately, depending on your income and circumstances, the benefits of the Affordable Care Act (ACA) that have been implemented in 2014 could help you reduce and manage your expenses.

 More Consumer Protection

-The ACA mandates these protections beginning on January 1, 2014:
+The ACA mandates these protections as of January 1, 2014: